Tinnitus FAQ’s and Treatment Plans

 • For those wishing to simply chat through their tinnitus, we offer a telehealth appointment to start.
 This is a complimentary shallow dive into your tinnitus.

-More in-depth face-to-face appointments are available.
+More in-depth face-to-face appointments are available at our clinic.

 • We offer a Tinnitus Assessment appointment where we will deep dive into the condition.
 Using key metric based questions, we can assess the tinnitus impact and discuss a treatment plan to suit your individual needs.